 I give accommodation recommendations here at the top and these are based on our personal experiences (Megan has also visited Porto).

 If you have any questions, please let us know in the comments!
-Here is a quick overview of what you will see on this 2 days in Porto guide:
+Here is a quick overview of what you will see throughout this 2 days in the Porto guide:

 Day 1: Porto’s Main Highlights